ephread/ephread.github.io/README.md

   [MorgueFile](http://www.morguefile.com/) and was uploaded by [sideshowmom](http://www.morguefile.com/creative/sideshowmom).

-- The leisuring dromedary picture was found on MorgueFile as well.
+- The leisuring dromedary picture was found on MorgueFile as well (the file is not accessible anymore).